EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ### Missing Dependencies

 You must provide all required dependencies to an Effect before you can run it.
-If the dependency for an Effect isn't provided, you'll get a compile error:
+If the dependency for an Effect isn't provided, you'll get a compiler error:

 ```scala 3 mdoc:fail
 ZIO